Will Credit Card Companies Lower Your Interest Rate if You Ask?

 Credit Card Tips

-If you have a credit card, you should have a general understanding of some of the credit card rules.
+When using a credit card, it’s helpful to have a general understanding of some of the credit card rules.
+These include:

-• Honor your bill’s due date with at least the minimum payment.
-On-time payments are the single biggest contributor to your credit score.
+• Paying bills on time with at least the minimum payment.
+On-time payments are the single biggest contributor to credit scores.

-• One of the most important is to only spend what you can afford, and pay your balance in full each month if you are able to.
-That way, you won’t even have to worry about the APR.
+• Spending only what you can afford, and paying your balance in full each month if you are able to.
+That way, you won’t have to worry about the APR.

-• If that’s not possible, keep an eye on your credit utilization ratio, or the percentage of your credit limit that you have accrued.
+• If that’s not possible, keeping an eye on your credit utilization ratio, or the percentage of your credit limit that you have accrued, is helpful.
 If this figure gets too high, it can negatively impact your credit score.

-• Also take steps if your balance is getting too high.
-You could look into balance transfer cards, a personal loan to pay off your credit card, or working with a nonprofit debt counselor.
+• Taking action if your credit card balance is getting too high could help prevent debt from getting out of control.
+Some steps to consider are looking into balance transfer cards, exploring the idea of a personal loan to pay off your credit card, or working with a nonprofit debt counselor.

 The Takeaway